CarmackMo/DynamicScrollRect/README.md

 - Add support to add and remove item groups during gameplay.
 - Improve performance

-If you have any new functions that want to add to *DynamicScrollRect* or discover any bugs, please feel free to write them down in [Issues](https://github.com/WaterFriend/DynamicScrollRect/issues) page of this repository.
+If you have any new features that want to add to *DynamicScrollRect* or discover any bugs, please feel free to write them down in [Issues](https://github.com/WaterFriend/DynamicScrollRect/issues) page of this repository.  :yum:

 ## References